1918 Wisconsin Supreme Court special election

 The 1918 Wisconsin Supreme Court special election was a special election held on Tuesday, April 2, 1918, to elect a justice to the Wisconsin Supreme Court.
 Incumbent justice Marvin B. Rosenberry (who had been appointed to in 1916 to fill a vacancy) won re-election over Charles H. Crownhart (the former chairman of the Wisconsin Industrial Commission).

+The election coincided with a special U.S. Senate election in the state, which garnered much greater public interest that the court election.